 - Long-acting anticholinergic and corticosteroid

 People with COPD do experience flare-ups with more coughing, more mucus and more shortness of breath.
 This is often caused by bacterial or viral infections.
-Your doctor may give you an antibiotic or an anti-viral prescription to keep on hand and fill for when you have an infection.
+Your doctor may give you an antibiotic to keep on hand and fill for when you have an infection.